Updated: Feb 22

 The riches of Cerro Potosi are now all but gone, but its citizens still suffer from the political and environmental fallout of its dark history.
 Small groups of independent contractors still work in the mine, usually without protective equipment, and often under very dangerous conditions.

 Witnessing Potosi’s environmental challenges and social inequities made an immediate and profound impression on Shattuck.
 And it brought clarity to his nascent career path.

-“Potosi is really a microcosm of bigger challenges that our society faces in addressing climate change,” said Shattuck.
+“Potosi is really a microcosm of bigger challenges that our society faces in addressing climate change,” he says.
 “It helped me realize how my interests in the environment, technology, history and economics could come together around environmental policy.”

 Planning a New Approach

 Today, as President for New England for Anbaric Development Partners, Wakefield, Mass., Shattuck oversees the company’s operations across Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island and Vermont.
 His role includes helping those states develop ocean transmission grids as a smart, cost-effective and environmentally sensitive way to import renewable wind energy into their local electrical grid.

 Instead of using dedicated generator lead lines (GLL) to connect each wind farm to the closest substation of the onshore grid, ocean transmission grids gather electricity generated by multiple offshore wind farms and deliver it to shore at a centralized location.

 “A planned approach to offshore transmission will consolidate cables in dedicated corridors offshore and reduce the number of cables on the ocean floor,” explains Shattuck.
 “Laying fewer cables in fewer locations will minimize impacts on fisheries, marine ecosystems and shoreline communities.”

-Ocean transmission grids would also be designed and constructed by independent transmission companies such as Anbaric for the benefit of all wind farms attached to the grid, he added.
+Ocean transmission grids could also be designed and constructed by independent transmission companies such as Anbaric for the benefit of all wind farms attached to the grid, he adds.
 By contrast, current GLLs are typically constructed by individual wind farm developers and connected to shore in a way that best serves the market needs of that wind farm alone.

 Building a Green Foundation